nuclearstonk/Tiny_Weapon_Shop/README.md

 ![image](https://github.com/nuclearstonk/Tiny_Weapon_Shop/assets/158362012/c079012a-f876-4258-b85c-b37f72c158e5)
 ```
-Tiny Weapon Shop V0.63 Beta
+Tiny Weapon Shop V0.64 Beta

 large weapon pack with weapons from a variety of nations from a variety of eras
-includes 300+ weapons,from bombs to air-to-air missiles, all with the most accurate specifications that i can find
+includes 320+ weapons,from bombs to air-to-air missiles, all with the most accurate specifications that i can find
 will include more weapons in the future with more functionality and documentation

-new in 0.63:
+new in 0.64:
-  nothing, again
+  AIM-174B ERAAM
+  AIM-95 AGILE (and accompanying launcher tubes)
+  AIM-132 ASRAAM
+  AIM-2000 IRIS-T
+  AIM-7MH
+  AIM-9R
+  AIM-9M-9
+  R-73M

-changed/fixed in 0.63:
+changed/fixed in 0.64:
-  redone all of the air to air missiles jsons. all of them. highlights from this:
-   - every AAM has a stall speed and an optimum speed for maneuvering
-   - this means that missiles will not pull very well off the rails*
-   - *the exception is that TVC missiles are now much more responsive off the rails
-   - FOV now accurately and correctly inputted (this was being calculated incorrectly by me and ended up half of what it should)
-  nukes have less blast radius with higher blast damage
+  further tweaks of aero speed values for missiles
+  massive improvement in late sidewinder countermeasure resistance
+  massive improvement for all IIR seeker CM resistance
+  buff for AIM-9X seeker range
+  buff for R-73 countermeasure resistance and seeker range
+  most AAMs now have small explosion fx
+  low vis AAMs now have proper low-vis dot colors

 upcoming (in no particular order and not necessarily next update):